eXpl0it3r/streamdeck-clockify/README.md

 This plugin allows you to track, start and stop Clockify timers on your [Elgato Stream Deck](https://www.elgato.com/en/stream-deck).

+## Fork new features

+I added 3 features :
+- **Refresh rate** : Every 10 seconds instead of every second.
+I don't like poking an API each second.
+It's using a cache value to increment the second timer between each updates
+- **Total week time** : I wanted to have the total week logged time, so here it is.
+- **Total day time** : I wanted to have the current day logged time, so here it is.

 ## Download

-Until the plugin is available in the [Stream Deck Store](https://apps.elgato.com/plugins), you can download a copy from the [GitHub release pages](https://github.com/eXpl0it3r/streamdeck-clockify/releases/latest).
+You can download a copy from the [GitHub release pages](https://github.com/sponsCA/streamdeck-clockify/releases/latest).

 ## Setup